statichunt/statichunt/content/sponsors/become-a-sponsor.md

 ## Numbers

-- Visitors in June on Statichunt → 3,220
+- Visitors in July on Statichunt → 3,779

-- Page views in June on Statichunt → 21,141
+- Page views in July on Statichunt → 26,004

-- Number of JAMStack Themes → 380+
+- Number of JAMStack Themes → 390+

 - Number of Tools → 100+